intel/BDTK/docs/user/quick-start.rst

 2. Prepare configuration files
    You need to prepare the basic configuration files as mentioned above.

-3. Launch BDTK worker with binary file
+3. Launch presto native worker with binary file

 ::